syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 stream.Close();

-//Create a new document.
+//Creates a new document.

 WordDocument document = new WordDocument();

-//Open the template document from the MemoryStream.
+//Opens the template document from the MemoryStream.

 document.Open(ms, FormatType.Doc);

-//Save and close the document
+//Saves and closes the document

 document.Save("Sample.docx", FormatType.Docx);